rrbutani/tm4c-llvm-toolchain/README.md

 ##### Build and Initialization Files

 The toolchain container gives us the tools we need to build projects for Arm devices in general, but it doesn't really know about our board.
-In order to put programs on a TM4C and run them there are a couple of other things we need to provide:
+In order to put programs on a TM4C and run them there are a few other things we need to provide:

 ###### [startup.c]()
 This essentially sets up the [NVIC table](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dai0179b/ar01s01s01.html) (table of interrupt handlers), sets up memory, and starts our programs.